 Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
 The EIR amortisation is included as finance costs in the statements of comprehensive income.

-(i) Financial liabilities (cont'd)
+(h) Impairment of financial assets (Cont'd)